YAML vs JSON: Key Differences Explained

 3. Data Types

-- YAML: YAML supports a wider range of data types, including scalars, lists, dictionaries, and even complex types like dates and times.
+- YAML: YAML supports a wider range of data types, including scalars, lists, dictionaries, and even complex structures like multi-line strings.

 4. Comments